 In addition to verifying extensions, our approach allows extensions to be developed in a platform-independent manner.
-Our tools include a new code generator that allows us to compile extension code either to JavaScript or to .NET.
-This allows extensions to be authored once in Fine, and deployed on multiple browsers, including, via JavaScript, in Chrome and Firefox; via bindings from .NET to native code for Internet Explorer; and directly in .NET for C3.
+Our extensions may be implemented, depending on the browser, either using a JavaScript bridge to the underlying browser implementation (Chrome, Firefox), directly in .NET (C3), or via bindings from .NET to native code (Internet Explorer).
+Our tools include a new code generator that allows us to compile extension code either to JavaScript or to .NET, allowing extensions to be authored once in Fine, and deployed on multiple browsers.

 In addition to cross-browser deployment, JavaScript code generation allows our approach to be used in combination with existing extension security models.
-In particular, we show how to verify authorization properties for Chrome extensions by partially porting their content scripts (the interface of a Chrome extension to the DOM) from JavaScript to Fine-the much larger extension core can remain in JavaScript and interoperates with code generated from Fine.
+In particular, we show how to verify authorization properties for Chrome extensions by partially porting their content scripts (the interface of a Chrome extension to the DOM) from JavaScript to Fine - the much larger extension core can remain in JavaScript and interoperates with code generated from Fine.
 While such hybrid approaches are attractive for the ease of use and migration, the security guarantee in such a configuration is, of course, weaker; for instance, unverified extension cores are free to violate information flow properties.